 His paintings are arresting and beautifully drafted, with an honesty and depth of emotion that bring his subjects to life.
 Dreph is a versatile visual artist working successfully in a wide range of media.
 However it is his distinctive style, vibrant color palette and attention to detail that is the common thread throughout all of his work.

-The former secondary school art teacher presents an alternative black British narrative.
-His murals are a tribute to living unsung heroes and heroines, larger than life and in technicolor in our public spaces.
+Dreph presents an alternative black British narrative.
+His murals and the accompanying backstories are a tribute to living unsung heroes and heroines, larger than life and in technicolor in our public spaces.

 After 3 decades of street based work, Dreph is regarded as a stalwart of the scene and has painted in Asia, Africa, the UAE, Central and South America and throughout Europe.